 Wait until little bubbles start to simmer up from around the edge of the pan.
 Some of the eggs will begin to bubble up, making mounds in the middle.
 Compare the last two photos to see the ring of bubbles around the edge of the pan.
 The bubbles should get be the size of small pearls for the next step.

 Stir again, and now there is very little uncooked egg in the pan.
 It is still time to be patient.
 Don't go stir crazy yet.
-Wait until those raw eggs bubble at the edges and start to solidify.
+Wait until those raw eggs bubble at the edges and start to solidify one last time.

 Now that all of the egg is mostly cooked, it's time to start stirring.
 Fold the eggs over until all of the raw egg is gone.

 The eggs will slip right out like a non-stick pan.
-No scrubbing, scraping, or loss of eggs stuck to the pan.
+No scrubbing, scraping, or loss of egg stuck to the pan.
 Once you understand how to cook something like eggs in cast iron, most everything else becomes second nature when using the pans.
 It may take you a few times to learn how to do it right.
 Buy a dozen cheap store eggs and practice if you don't want to mess up an early morning breakfast.
 Don't give up.
 Cast iron pans are a lifetime purchase far less expensive than the cost of new non-stick cookware every year or two throughout your life.
-You have to keep buying them because the coatings come off and you have consumed them.
-Something to think about before investing in your next pan.
-Now that you know how to cook in cast iron —happy toxin-free cooking!
+You will have to keep buying non-stick pans because the coatings come off and unfortunately you end up ingesting a large portion of the toxins.
+It's something to think about before investing in your next pan.
+Now that you know how to cook in cast iron — happy toxin-free cooking!

 If you are interested in reading, my novel is available HERE on Amazon in paperback and Kindle.
-The book has chapter by chapter photos, blogs and how we homestead available without sign-ups, ads, or pop-ups on my website growingbacktotheland.com
+The book has a chapter-by-chapter photo gallery, blogs, and how I homestead available without sign-ups, ads, or pop-ups on my website growingbacktotheland.com